TrasOsMontes/books-to-scrape-parser/README.md

-# Books ToScrape Parser
+# Books To Scrape Parser

 This program was built to parse the product details for books from http://books.toscrape.com/ based on book category.

 ## Description

-Books ToScrape Parser will allow you to parse books based on their category from the books.toscrape website.
+Books To Scrape Parser will allow you to parse books based on their category from the books.toscrape website.
 Simply pass the book-parser.py script the categories you'd like to scrape in a list format and the format you'd like the script to output the data and the script will function.

 ## Getting Started